damnern/stock-management-sample/README.md

 ________
 ### To be implement
-- Authetication accord to user's role.
+- Authentication accord to user's role.
 - React webpage frontend
 - Additional logs